pentaho/pentaho-reporting/engine/extensions-charting/README.txt

 This extension module provides the following additional functionality:

- * Support for charting via the Pentaho ChartBeans project
+ * Support for charting via the Hitachi Vantara ChartBeans project